nana0314/Projects/README.md

 **Comparison of algorithms to solve TSP** is a algorithm and conference paper that concludes the 3 algorithms me and my groupmates had used to solve the Travelling Salesman Problem(TSP).
 The 3 algorithms are Lin-kernighan, Nearest Neighbor and Ant colony Optimization.

 **Software-Grp-F** is a Software Engineering Group Project is a full academic year project done by me and my groupmates which is digitalizing a physical board game by working closely with our client and supervisor.

+**COMP2042YeohZiSong** is about debugging a bugged 2048 in java within a month and add in creative scenes by using SceneBuilder with javafx.